Symplectic forms on trisected 4-manifolds: Introduction

 There are several natural equivalence relations on symplectic structures on a 4-manifold $X$: \begin{enumerate} \item the pair $\omega_1,\omega_2$ are {\bf isotopic} if they are connected by a path of cohomologous symplectic forms, \item the pair $\omega_1,\omega_2$ are {\bf homotopic} if they are connected by a path of symplectic forms, \item the pair $\omega_1,\omega_2$ are {\bf diffeomorphic} if there exists a diffeomorphism $\phi: X \rightarrow X$ such that $\phi^*(\omega_2) = \omega_1$, and \item the pair $\omega_1,\omega_2$ are {\bf deformation-equivalent} if there exists a diffeomorphism $\phi: X \rightarrow X$ such that $\omega_1$ and $\phi^*(\omega_2)$ are homotopic. \end{enumerate} We refer the reader to the excellent survey of Salamon on the classification and uniqueness of symplectic forms on 4-manifolds \cite{Salamon}, which has also been incorporated into the most recent edition of \cite{McDuffSalamon1}.

 \begin{question} Suppose that $[\omega_1] = [\omega_2]$.
 Are they diffeomorphic? \end{question}

 The construction here gives one potential approach to this question: The symplectic structure obtained (a) encodes the cohomology class of $[\omega]$, (b) is well-defined by the data up to diffeomorphism, and (c) extends to 1-parameter families of the data.
 Hence studying the moduli of data may be profitable in classifying symplectic structures.
-In particular, consider the space $\Omega \mathcal{M}_g$ of holomorphic 1-forms on Riemann surfaces of genus $g$.
-A point $(C,\zeta)$ in $\Omega \mathcal{M}_g$ is one necessary piece of data in Theorem \ref{thrm:main}.
-Isoperiodic deformations of $(C,\zeta)$, which are deformations that preserve $[\zeta] \in H^1_{DR}(\Sigma,\CC)$, then lead to a family of symplectic forms in the same DeRham cohomology class in $H^2_{DR}(X)$.
-The connectivity and dynamics of leaves of the isoperiodic foliation on $\Omega \mathcal{M}_g$ was determined by Calsamiglia, Deroin and Francaviglia \cite{CDF-Transfer}.
+Moreover, this construction means that different symplectic forms can be directly compared.